maeregzewdu/maeregzewdu/README.md

 # Hi, I'm Maereg Zewdu

-I'm an 18-year-old founder and builder from Ethiopia.
-Right now, most of my time goes into building [TenaMart](https://tenamart.com), a platform that connects pharmacies with customers.
+I'm a 19-year-old entrepreneur from Ethiopia.
+Right now, most of my time goes into building [TenaMart](https://tenamart.et), a platform that connects pharmacies with customers.
 The goal is to make healthcare access faster, easier, and more transparent here.

 ## What I'm working on
-- Building out the TenaMart MVP and onboarding our first pharmacies
+- Building out TenaMart and onboarding our first set of pharmacies
 - Talking to investors and partners
-- Learning more about Laravel, Vue, and the whole process of actually shipping products

 ## Learning
 - Business skills